-Our Admissions Team is available all day and everyday for new referrals, daily tours and admissions.
+Our Admissions Team is available all day and every day for new referrals, daily tours, and admissions.

-For your safety of your valuables, we do not recommend bringing money or personal items such as jewelry.
+For the safety of your valuables, we do not recommend bringing money or personal items such as jewelry.
 We provide a very safe environment for our residents; nevertheless, we also have many visitors and vendors which enter our building each day.
 If you do need to bring in items of worth a safe is available in the Administration Office and we have trust account services with our Business Office — both are services are available Monday thru Friday during regular business hours.

 Beauty Shop Services

 Beauty Shop Services are available by appointment — please inquire with the Front Desk for a list of services and prices.

 What role does Social Services play at Mountain View?

 Our social service team assists both patients and their families during transitional periods.
 They also provide essential information, manage requests and concerns, help in the care and discharge planning for each patient.
 They can arrange professional services for Dental, Vision, Podiatry, Audiology, Power of Attorney, Dementia assessment, Psychosocial and Psychiatric Evaluation, and Individual therapy.

 How do I get my laundry done?
 Can my family members take my Laundry home to do?